Introduction to Burberry Inspire

 Burberry Inspire is an exciting four-year programme of arts and cultural experiences designed to nurture young people’s creative ambition and showcase the positive impact engagement in the arts can have on young people’s lives.

-Burberry Inspire brings together eight schools in Yorkshire with four prominent arts organisations: Leeds Playhouse, Northern Ballet, The Hepworth Wakefield and Leeds Young Film, providing 4500 students with hands-on, in-depth experiences of theatre, dance, art and film.
+Burberry Inspire brings together eight schools in Yorkshire with four prominent arts organisations: Leeds Playhouse, Northern Ballet, The Hepworth Wakefield and Leeds Young Film, providing students with in-depth experiences of theatre, dance, art and film.

 The impact of the four-year programme is being studied by researchers from The Policy Institute at King’s College London, generating valuable evidence about the positive effects creative learning has on students’ personal and academic development.